haven1433/autoimplement/README.md

 ### Example 1: Logging

 One example that's often used in Aspect Oriented programming is a Logging feature.
 Often, adding logging doesn't mean adding any new members.
 But it does mean changing several existing members.
-This sort of cross-cutting concern can be solved in languages without aspects by imploying Decorators.
+This sort of cross-cutting concern can be solved in languages without aspects by employing Decorators.

 For example, I might want the ability to log whenever a disposable goes out of scope.
 After running `AutoImplement <mscorelib GAC full name> IDisposable` and pulling in the generated Decorator, I could write the following: